Melbourne Storm Survivor Event Race Rundown

 The plan was to get out of the stuffy air-con and into the park to play a round of our Survivor!
 This was a team challenge for a group who were no strangers to the term ‘team’!

 A lot of our participants were clearly very fit (we also spied some old players in there too) so it was important to design a team building game for them that would push them outside their comfort zones.
-We had to make this game a mental, strategic challenge; a game that required different personality types, forced them to plan, management their time and that was, above all, still awesome fun!
+We had to make this game a mental, strategic challenge; a game that required different personality types, forced them to plan, manage their time and that was, above all, still awesome fun!

 COMMUNICATION IS KEY!